 Every phase of Superman’s life is a journey.
 He begins life propelled by his father’s wisdom from his dying home planet.
 Krypton in this version is a barren world, grown out of cruel ice and cliff faces.
 It is mathematics in a visual form, an equated structure of hubris and rational power with no room to practically store warmth or color.
 Marlon Brando speaks in a numinous simmer as Jor-El, Superman’s father – he could give you directions to the bathroom and you’d listen as though humbled by a cosmic truth.
 Though Jor-El fancies himself a dying god, sending humanity his only son and packaging him in what novelty Christmas shops sell as a Star of Bethlehem tree-topper, it is essential that producer Alexander Salkind and director Richard Donner knew that Superman could not also believe in this idea.
 Though the alien baby is the godsend of a barren woman on earth, the death of his earth father, Jonathan Kent (Glenn Ford), allows Superman to come to an essential discovery: he cannot save everyone.
 From now on, saving one person and not another is a choice, as people make; he cannot atone for the sins of all mankind.
 The Christ allegory stops here, as a sentence fragment dreamed up by an almighty dead guy.
 Jesus is Jor-El’s half-eaten dream.

 Many of the heroes today have too much personality to be Superman, who is chummy but not relatable (compared to Iron Man, Superman’s a well-meaning lump – he smiles like he’s always posing for a billboard).
 He’s a good person in the most generic sense, without ambitions or faults, motivated by a moral compass composed of old wisdom and cosmic stories, like if Don Quixote had the power to fulfill his grand promises.
 In fact, it becomes a bygone conclusion that Lois Lane (Margot Kidder) is attracted to the superpowers only.
-Superman himself is mostly an unknown.
+Superman himself is unreachable.

 Gene Hackman is the perfect villain for him.
 This rendition of Lex Luthor is a dribbling ham of self-surety and television-era slapstick.
 The sidekicks are bumbling and brusque (Ned Beatty and Valerie Perrine) and Luthor’s subterranean lair looks like a train tunnel crashed into a casino and no one cleaned it up.
 In a Bond film, Luthor would be a campy disaster, and this almost happens in Superman (less Beatty would be a positive change, even though no Beatty would be a negative one).
 But Luthor allows Superman to stay classic, to keep radio serial villains alive through a lot of eye-rolling and monologuing, while Reeve gives us a truly new creation in the form of his alter ego, the ultimate lie, the proof that Superman really is like other men.